jmerrill2/squirrel-volcano/README.md

-Scripts belong here, i dunno what else to say.
+Scripts belong here, thats it.